 Intellectual property is defined as creations of the mind.
 While often times they aren’t necessarily tangible assets, the rights to a particular creative work or invention can carry lucrative value and even provide a major income source.
 As a result, the ownership of intellectual property can be highly contentious during a dissolution, particularly if the property is the result of collaborative work from both parties involved.

 If you are looking to begin divorce proceedings and you have questions about how your intellectual property will be handled, it’s advised that you seek out a knowledgeable legal counsel experienced with intellectual property division.
-The St. Louis divorce lawyers at Kallen Law Firm, LLC have helped numerous clients navigate their marriage dissolutions with the utmost professionalism and dedication.
+The divorce lawyers at Kallen Law Firm, LLC have helped numerous clients navigate their marriage dissolutions with the utmost professionalism and dedication.

 At Kallen Law Firm, LLC, we’re ready to answer whatever divorce questions you may have about your intellectual property.
 Call our office at (314) 441-7793 for a free consultation today.